 After you’re in the saddle and on the move, try to avoid brushing alongside tree branches.
 If you’re walking, stay in the centre of the trail, away from grass, so as reduce the chances of ticks attaching themselves to your legs.

 DEET, at 20 % concentration, is considered the “gold standard” in repellent sprays for humans, highly effective against ticks.
 Repellents with the ingredient picaridin, at 20% concentration, is thought to be a safer equivalent, approved in the US in 2005 but used widely in Europe since the 1980s.
-Another alternative is to spray or soak clothing, hats, boots and camping gear with permethrin, an effective insecticide which kills ticks on contact.
+Another alternative is to spray or soak clothing, hats, boots and camping gear with permethrin, an effective insecticide that kills ticks on contact.

 Frequent body scans are crucial, looking for ticks or evidence of tick bites.
-That’s how I found three imbedded ticks last spring when I was working and recreating outdoors in Virginia.
+That’s how I found three embedded ticks last spring when I was working and recreating outdoors in Virginia.
 Recovering from Lyme, unfortunately, does not provide immunity towards another infection.
 Sure enough, follow-up testing indicated that I had an acute infection for Lyme, in other words, a recent infection.
 So once again, I have undergone a more simplified treatment, though I had no overt symptoms.

 This is the dilemma of tick-borne disease.
 Do I trust the tests?
 Am I really free of symptoms?
 What about the joint pain that has escalated over the past year?
 Is it common arthritis that I had on a milder scale prior, or is it an exacerbation by Lyme pathogens hiding in my joints?

 Anyone who lives or travels in the same area where ticks thrive can never be certain that he or she is free of tick-borne disease.
 A person can carry it without manifesting it until years later.

 During her journey from California to Maine, Long Rider Sea G. Rhydr found this tick trying to attack her horse, Jesse James.